15 rules, tips and mantras to improve your web copy

 - As with all your copy, whether it’s for the web or for a printed brochure, read it aloud to check its sense, rhythm and to catch any typos.

+Good content is vital for driving organic traffic and it is an important part of your SEO strategy.
 Improving your web copy will be a slow-burner – stick with it.
 If you use only half of these rules, you’re on the right track.

 Photo by energepic.com from Pexels